 3D LUTs place color and luma in a 3D space, a much more representative way of how color works in the real world and useful for capturing and relaying more complex color grades than 1D LUTs.

-FS-HDR v2.6 supports uploads of user created 3D LUTs, with the ability to store and recall as needed through the FS-HDR's simple visual GUI.
-This is ideal for bringing a standard desired look to a production, applying a creative LUT previously designed for the sake of the project or potentially loading a film emulation LUT for a particular look.
+FS-HDR supports uploads of user created 3D LUTs (33 point .cube format), with the ability to store and recall as needed through the FS-HDR's simple visual GUI.
+This is ideal for bringing a standard desired look to a production, applying a creative LUT previously designed for the sake of the project, or potentially loading a film emulation LUT for a particular look.

-Additionally FS-HDR now supports Dynamic LUT uploads from 3rd party software for live playout with the ability to see changes as you implement them.
+FS-HDR also supports Dynamic LUT uploads from 3rd party software for live playout, with the ability to see changes as you implement them.